KimikaTeorikoa/python-notes-tccm/contents/printing.md

 At this point, we already acquired the basic skills to write a working Python code.
-An important part of the code is reading external data and writeing results.
+An important part of the code is reading external data and writing results.
 We already learned the basics on [Input/Output](fundamentals.io) and, in this chapter, we give a closer look on how to print messages and results to the screen  and files with a proper format.